 Like a business, there are certain things you need to do to market yourself as an author and launch your book successfully.
-One of the most important author marketing tips we can offer is that you must create an ideal reader profile – much like you would work to identify the ideal client for your business.
+One of the most important author marketing tips we can offer is that you must create an ideal reader profile – much like you would work to identify your audience and what they need; your ideal client.

 It should go without saying that, as a writer, you must identify the audience you’re writing for if you hope to give them what they want.
 But many authors do not invest any time doing this.
 Instead, they hope and pray that their book will somehow magically find an audience.
 This is unrealistic and will almost certainly lead to a disappointing book launch and poor sales results.